-Will “The Dark Tower” Be The Beginning Of Stephen King’s Personal Film Universe?
+Will ‘The Dark Tower’ Be The Beginning Of Stephen King’s Personal Film Universe?

 Apparently, the studio wants to give the film “more summer time” before its release and before the kids return to school in August, which is not a point of concern because the movie might not be very dependent among young viewers.

-The rescheduled date has been under dispute for a while now given the fact that there has been no official trailer of the movie apart from the one which came out on YouTube for “entertainment purposes only”.
-Since then, there have been rumors that The Dark Tower will be rescheduled further into the summers.
+The rescheduled date has been under dispute for a while now given the fact that there has been no official trailer of the movie apart from the one that came out on YouTube for “entertainment purposes only.”
+Since then, there have been rumors that The Dark Tower will be rescheduled further into the summer months.

-On the other hand, Sony has shown part of the footage during its presentation at the Cinema With this same week, although during that exhibition nothing was said about the delay in the film’s premiere.
+On the other hand, Sony has shown part of the footage during its presentation at the Cinema With this same week, although during that exhibition, nothing was said about the delay in the film’s premiere.
 In addition, it is rumored that, now, the official trailer will be released imminently.

-The star of the film is Idris Elba, who plays the character of Roland Deschain, while Matthew McConaughey will give life to his nemesis, a sorcerer known simply as the Man in Black, and Tom Taylor to Jake Chambers, an eleven-year-old boy who will accompany Roland on a quest to find the mystical tower.
+The star of the film is Idris Elba, who plays the character of Roland Deschain, while Matthew McConaughey will give life to his nemesis, a sorcerer known simply as the Man in Black, and Tom Taylor to Jake Chambers, an 11-year-old boy who will accompany Roland on a quest to find the mystical tower.

 The mystical tower is not just an ordinary tower.
 It is rather a bridge between an endless number of dimensions.
-Names like Abbey Lee, Katheryn Winnick, Fran Kranz, Claudia Kim and Jackie Earle Haley are also included The Dark Tower’s cast.
+Names like Abbey Lee, Katheryn Winnick, Fran Kranz, Claudia Kim, and Jackie Earle Haley are also included in The Dark Tower’s cast.

 Everything points towards the fact that Stephen King’s universe is manifesting in Hollywood.
 As is the habit of the renowned author, his characters often participate in more than just one story.
 Variety has claimed that The Dark Tower is connected to The Shining.

-Sony, President worldwide distribution at Sony Pictures Entertainment, alluded to his intention of creating a different universe in theaters, starting with The Dark Tower and then a chain of movies associated with the rest King’s best-selling work including It and Salem’s Lot.
+The president of worldwide distribution at Sony Pictures Entertainment alluded to his intention of creating a different universe in theaters, starting with The Dark Tower and then a chain of movies associated with the rest King’s best-selling work, including It and Salem’s Lot.
 A film universe of Stephen King is something beyond enthusiasm, maybe fanatic.
 Everything could start at the premiere of The Dark Tower on August 4, 2017.

-[Featured image by Prathapa De Silva/ Facebook]
+[Featured Image by Prathapa De Silva/Facebook]